kjpou1/ConvolutionLab/README.md

 ---

 ## Description
-This project provides a reusable template to kickstart machine learning workflows.
-Designed for scalability, modularity, and production readiness, it features:
+The project integrates residual error correction models to enhance the accuracy of Leavitt-based projections, providing robust tools for price forecasting and trend-following strategies.
+By combining these techniques with state-of-the-art machine learning methods, ConvolutionLab aims to deliver actionable insights for traders and quantitative researchers.

 - Clear pipeline-based architecture for training and prediction.
 - REST API and web applications for serving predictions.
 - Robust testing for ensuring reliability.